 So either you aren’t happy with what the mass market has to offer, or you have the great desire to be creative.
 No matter what the reason, drawing up the plans and building your cage can just be fun!
 Thinking ahead can save you a lot of time and expense from making the simplest mistakes.
 Of course, after every cage you complete you will find new ways to either save money, make an even better-designed cage or learn ways to speed up the completion time for the next cage you build.
 As in most situations “Haste makes Waste” and “Practice makes Perfect” applies.

-Cage Now get started by knowing the particular needs of the reptile you plan to house.
+Now get started by knowing the particular needs of the reptile you plan to house.
 By knowing the needs of your particular pet you will have a better understanding of the most suitable size, layout and materials to use in your project.

 First, you should decide the size of the enclosure needed.
 Consider the size in length, width, and depth.
 Keep in mind that a larger cage can be more exciting to look into, but some reptiles tend to do better in smaller environments.
 Also, realize that the larger the cage, the heavier the end product will become.
+List of best bearded dragon cages.

 Next step is to create a materials list of the supplies that you will need to get the job done.
 Decide which materials are best suited for your project.
 Look for materials that will provide for easy cleanup, heat stability/safety, and also protection from water spills.
 For those reasons single or double-sided laminated products are frequently used for enclosures.